 A Member may raise a point of order at any time.
-The Member chairing the meeting will hear them immediately.
+The Chairman will hear them immediately.
 A point of order may only relate to an alleged breach of the Constitution or the law.
-The Member must indicate the Provision, Rule or law and the way in which he/she consider it has been broken.
-The ruling of the Member chairing the meeting on the matter will be final.
+The Member must indicate the Provision, Rule or law and the way in which they consider it has been broken.
+The ruling of the Chairman on the matter will be final.